youngeunkwon0405/RL/docs/design-docs/logger.md

 * Logs sent back to the driver do not introduce significant overhead.
 * Metrics remain clear and interpretable, avoiding issues like double counting caused by colocated workers.
 * Workers can gracefully flush their logs in case of failure.
-* Logging behaves consistently across TensorBoard, WandB, and MLflow.
+* Logging behaves consistently across TensorBoard, WandB, MLflow and Swanlab.
 * Workers that spawn other workers accurately report the total resource usage of any grandchild workers.

 Due to these complexities, we opted for a simpler approach: collecting metrics exposed by the Ray metrics server from the driver.